skgottipati/MendelChecker/README.md

 ###Requirements

-GCC compiler version >4.7 is required.
+GCC compiler is required.
+Please note that the program has been tested on versions greater than 4.2.

 ### Compiling